ptr727/PlexCleaner/README.md

 Note that HandBrake is primarily used for video deinterlacing, and only as backup encoder when FFmpeg fails.
 The default `HandBrakeOptions:Audio` configuration is set to `copy --audio-fallback ac3` that will copy all supported audio tracks as is, and only encode to `ac3` if the audio codec is not natively supported.

+## Language Matching

+Language tag matching now supports [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) tag formats.
+In cases where [MkvMerge](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix) does not emit an IETF language tag, the ISO639-3-2 tag will be converted to an IETF tag.

+Tags are in the form of `language-extlang-script-region-variant-extension-privateuse`, and matching happens left to right.
+E.g. `pt` will match `pt` Portuguese, or `pt-BR` Brazilian Portuguese, or `pt-BR` Portugal Portuguese.
+E.g. `pt-BR` will only match only `pt-BR` Brazilian Portuguese.
+E.g. `zh` will match `zh` Chinese, or `zh-Hans` simplified Chinese, or `zh-Hant` for traditional Chinese, and other variants.
+E.g. `zh-Hans` will only match `zh-Hans` simplified Chinese.
+See the [W3C Language tags in HTML and XML](https://www.w3.org/International/articles/language-tags/) and [BCP47 language subtag lookup](https://r12a.github.io/app-subtags/) for more details.

 ## Usage